-Jake accepts instructions across Chambers’ practice areas and is already an experienced advocate regularly appearing in the High Court.
-Jake also advises clients on paper, in conference and in drafting statements of case.
-He is a busy common-law practitioner, who frequently tackles new areas of work.
+Jake became a tenant at Chambers in 2017 and is an already experienced advocate, regularly appearing in the High Court and County Court.
+He advises clients on paper, in conference and in drafting statements of case.
+He is a busy common-law practitioner, with particular expertise in commercial, public and regulatory law.

-Before coming to the bar, Jake worked in politics – as a political adviser and campaigner.
+Before coming to the bar, Jake worked in politics as a speech-writer and campaigner.
 Jake accepts pro-bono instructions in appropriate cases.

 Jake has wide-ranging experience in family law matters.
-He represent Local Authorities, parents and Guardians in public family proceedings, as well as parties in private family law and ancillary relief disputes.
+He represents Local Authorities, parents and Guardians in public family proceedings, as well as parties in private family law and financial disputes.

 Jake also has an expertise in legal issues surrounding surrogacy and fertility.
 He was awarded a prize by the Bar Council for an essay advocating reform of the law on parental orders and surrogacy arrangements and has written widely on the subject.

 Jake has represented Local Authorities in the Court of Protection regarding Deprivation of Liberty Orders and is part of the Chambers’ Court of Protection team.